2025 Coastal Athletic Association women's basketball tournament

-The 2025 Coastal Athletic Association women's basketball tournament will be the postseason women's college basketball tournament for the Coastal Athletic Association for the 2024-25 season.
-The tournament will be held at the CareFirst Arena in Washington, D.C. from March 12-16.
-The winner of the tournament will receive the conference's automatic bid to the 2025 NCAA tournament.
+The 2025 Coastal Athletic Association women's basketball tournament was the postseason women's college basketball tournament for the Coastal Athletic Association for the 2024-25 season.
+The tournament was held at the CareFirst Arena in Washington, D.C. from March 12-16.
+The winner of the tournament received the conference's automatic bid to the 2025 NCAA tournament.

 Seeds

 All 14 CAA teams participated in the tournament.
 Teams were seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
 The top 10 teams received a first-round bye and the top four teams received a double bye, automatically advancing them into the quarterfinals.